Useful tips & tricks to improve your support

 There’s no such thing as best live chat software.
 There’s plenty to choose from: huge number of live chat providers makes it easy to start your own live chat support.
 You can select from the entry-level and free services, good for bloggers and freelancers with no budget, like Olark and SnapEngage, as these tools allow connecting the chat service with existing IM accounts.

 For small and medium businesses, the previously mentioned chat software will become insufficient, so companies with at least several people onboard will quickly look at more advanced solutions.
-LiveChat or LivePerson offer native apps for desktop and mobiles plus more features dedicated specifically for online customer support and maximizing online sales.
+LiveChat or LivePerson offer native apps for desktop and mobiles plus more features dedicated specifically for best online customer support and maximizing online sales.

 Live chat software is a proven way for improving sales without increasing website traffic.